Interstellar Scintillation of the Radio-Loud Magnetar XTE J1810-197

-• We present a comprehensive interstellar scintillation (ISS) study of the radio-loud magnetar XTE J1810-197, based on six years of multi-frequency monitoring (2018-2024) with the Shanghai Tian Ma Radio Telescope (TMRT) at 7.0, 8.6, and 14.0 GHz.
-The scintillation parameters—decorrelation bandwidth Δvd, decorrelation time Δτd, and drift rate dt/dv—are fully characterized.
-Our measured Δτd implies Δτd < 4 s at 575-725 MHz under a Kolmogorov spectrum, which is shorter than the magnetar’s 5.54 s spin period.
-This result naturally explains the previously reported absence of pulse-to-pulse coherence at these frequencies.
-Kinematic modeling locates the dominant scattering screen at 1.6 ± 0.1 kpc away from the Earth, within the Sagittarius Arm.
-The screen coincides with the H ii region JCMTSE J180921.2-201932 and is unrelated to the magnetar’s 2018 outburst suggested by earlier studies.
-A scintillation arc detected at 14.0 GHz represents the highest-frequency arc observed to date.
-The asymmetry of arcs is linearly correlated with a dispersion-measure gradient across the screen (r = 0.959, p < 10-8).
-We also measure its refractive scintillation timescale, which is only 1.21 ± 0.19 d.
-Clear DISS at 14 GHz effectively resolves the debate over a possible strong-to-weak scattering transition at this frequency.
-These results extend the ISS characterization of magnetars to previously unexplored frequencies and provide a precise probe of the ionized interstellar medium in the Sagittarius Arm.
+• In this Letter, we present a comprehensive interstellar scintillation (ISS) study of the radio-loud magnetar XTE J1810-197 based on six years (2018-2024) of multifrequency monitoring (7.0, 8.6, and 14.0 GHz) with the Shanghai Tian Ma Radio Telescope.
+Scintillation parameters such as decorrelation bandwidth Δνd, decorrelation time Δτd, and drift rate dt/dν, are fully characterized by the two-dimensional auto-correlation analysis.
+The measured Δτd is less than 4 s at 575-725 MHz under a Kolmogorov spectrum, which is shorter than the 5.54 s spin period of the magnetar, thereby explaining the previously reported absence of pulse-to-pulse coherence at these frequencies.
+Kinematic modeling is utilized to locate the dominant scattering screen 1.6±0.1 kpc away from the Earth, within the Sagittarius Arm.
+The screen coincides with the H ii region JCMTSE J180921.2-201932 and is unrelated to the 2018 outburst of the magnetar, as suggested by earlier studies.
+The scintillation arc detected at 14.0 GHz is the highest-frequency arc observed to date.
+The arc asymmetry is linearly correlated with the dispersion-measure gradient across the screen (r = 0.959, p < 10-8).
+Further, we measure its refractive scintillation timescale, which is only 1.21 ±0.19 d.
+Clear diffractive interstellar scintillation at 14 GHz effectively resolves the debate over a possible strong-to-weak scattering transition at this frequency.
+These results extend the ISS characterization of magnetars to previously unexplored frequencies, providing a precise probe for ionized interstellar media in the Sagittarius Arm.

 • Article Text